 The males and the females are getting separated by workers.
-The males get automatically eliminated, they get thrown into a plastic bag and then after a worker closes the bag they are left to suffocate.
-In some factories they are thrown in a grinder which will kill and ground them.
-The females suffer a worst fate.
+The males get automatically eliminated, they get thrown into a plastic bag, and then after a worker closes the bag they are left to suffocate.
+In some factories, they are thrown in a grinder which will kill and ground them.
+The females suffer the worst fate.

 3. The females that have been separated are put one by one into a machine.

 This machine cuts off their beaks with a hot blade, a very painful thing I imagine.
 Then they are put into overcrowded cages where they are fed with chemically altered chicken feed which will make them grow a bit faster, therefore start laying eggs faster.

 There are maybe more than 500 of them put in rows and on top of each other.
 This is a very disturbing sight and painful for the chickens because the lack of room to breathe and move makes the chickens die and even succumb to cannibalism.
 The cages that are on the higher end of the row most of the time don’t have a normal floor so the feces of the chicken in the top cages land on the chicken that is on the bottom cages.

 5. The hens need to stay and lay eggs for around 2 years in those cages.